// SIS // Women's Gender and Sexuality Studies

 Associate Professor of History (Courtesy Appointment) // History

 Affiliated Faculty // SIS // African American Studies

 Room: BRNG 6162

-Principle publications include a historical monograph, White Queen: May French-Sheldon and the Origins of American Feminist Identity and articles and essays appearing in Meridians (forthcoming), Feminist Studies, Feminist Teacher, Women’s History Review, thirdspace, Anthropology and Education Quarterly, Gender & History, Signs (1995), and in numerous edited collections.
-Her co-edited publications include Feminist Legal History, Gendering the Fair, and “New Orleans: The Gender Politics of Place and Displacement”—a special issue of the National Women’s Studies Association Journal.
-Her current book project, “Women with the World at their Feet,” examines women’s representation at and participation in American world’s fairs and expositions.
+Dr. Boisseau’s principle publications include a historical monograph, White Queen: May French-Sheldon and the Origins of American Feminist Identity (Indiana University Press, 2004); numerous book chapters and contributions to edited collections;, as well as articles and essays appearing in Meridians: Feminism, Race, Transnationalism; Psychology of Women and Equalities Review; Feminist Studies; Feminist Teacher, Women’s History Review, thirdspace: a journal of feminist theory and culture; Anthropology and Education Quarterly; Gender & History; Signs: Journal of Women and Culture in Society.
+Her co-edited publications include Feminist Legal History (New York University Press, 2010); Gendering the Fair (University of Illinois, 2009); and “New Orleans: The Gender Politics of Place and Displacement”—a special issue of the National Women’s Studies Association Journal (2008).
+Her current book project, “Women with the World at their Feet,” examines women’s promotion of their interests, participation, and representation at American world’s fairs and expositions.